 Course Overview

-The Youth Environmental Leaders Learning Lab, developed in collaboration with the Starfish Canada, is a five-session program for 25 youth (ages 18 to 30) to build relationships across the country, learn new concepts to support their leadership journey, and advance their careers in environmentalism.
+The Youth Environmental Leaders Learning Lab, offered in partnership with The Starfish Canada, is a five-session program for 25 youth (ages 18 to 30) to build relationships across the country, learn new concepts to support their leadership journey, and advance their careers in environmentalism.

 Who should take this program?